filecoin-project/filecoin-docs/content/en/smart-contracts/developing-contracts/hardhat/index.md

     Always be careful when dealing with your private key.
 Double-check that you're not hardcoding it anywhere or committing it to source control like GitHub.
 Anyone with access to your private key has complete control over your funds.

-1. Get the deployer address from Hardhat:
+1. Get the addresses associated with the private key from Hardhat:

     ```shell
     yarn hardhat get-address